nathan11-11/INST490-PDFscrape/README.md

 # PDF Scraper

 This repository contains a Python script that scrapes text from PDF files.
 The script can extract and organize text data from PDF documents for further analysis, storage, or presentation.
-Additionally, folders in this repository contain sample PDF files and their respective scraped results to demonstrate the functionality of the scraper.

 ## Features